multifacet/0sim-workspace/README.md

     - [Here is a link to the repo](https://github.com/multifacet/0sim-experiments)
 - `0sim-trace` is a git submodule that contains the tracer.
     - [Here is a link to the repo](https://github.com/multifacet/0sim-trace)

+# Licensing

+0sim itself is implemented as a modified Linux kernel, so it maintains the GPL license of the Linux kernel.

+The tools in this repository are licensed under the Apache v2 open-source license.